 Following the Government policy directive, a committee to establish mechanisms for the implementation of the reform was appointed in July 2007 (URT 2007).
 The committee was composed of representatives from the TRA and the Prime Ministers' Office Regional Administration and Local Government (PMO-RALG).
-After reviewing the relevant legislation, the committee recommended a set of measures to be put in place before TRA could take over the PT collection on behalf of the three municipal councils in Dar es Salaam, i.e. Ilala, Kinondoni and Temeke.
-Since the existing laws did not allow TRA to collect property tax on behalf of the LGAs and the LGAs to appoint TRA as their agent for that purpose, legislation had to be amended.
-The proposed amendments were passed by the National Assembly in July 2008.
-In addition to enhance revenues, TRA was mandated to do capacity building on revenue collection in the three Dar es Salaam municipalities.
-The mandate was for a period of five years, starting 1 July 2008.
+After reviewing the relevant legislation, the committee recommended a set of measures to be put in place before TRA could take over the PT collection on behalf of the three municipal councils in Dar es Salaam, i.e. Ilala, the sale of municipal plots were the second largest own revenue source in 2014/15, contributing about 18 per cent of total own revenues.
+The referred data were provided to the authors by the municipalities.